 Family is another aspect of life that makes me come alive.
 To be honest, I wasn’t really sure about being a mom.
 I didn’t grow up thinking about the white dress and all that kind of stuff.
 I had to go through a lot of healing from past relationships and choices.
 I wasn’t really sure how I was going to react when I had a baby.
 But, when she first came out and I held her on my chest and I saw that she was OK, it was a really beautiful understanding of God’s love.
 He actually doesn’t want anything from us except to lay on His chest and just to be close.
 And it’s never about our performance or what we can do for Him.
 It’s about a relationship and a closeness.

 Today, I know that I am loved.
 It took me a lot of years to get to the place of believing that.
 I think that’s the core of my identity.
-I think that’s why I’m here on Earth: to be loved.
+I think that’s why I’m here on earth: to be loved.
 Everybody has value, and is deserving of love.

-If I couldI look back on my 18 year old self, I would tell her how beautiful she is and that she doesn’t need permission from anybody else to take up her space in this world.
+If I could look back on my 18 year old self, I would tell her how beautiful she is and that she doesn’t need permission from anybody else to take up her space in this world.
 There’s nothing that she needs to change about herself.
-She doesn’t need to be thinner, she doesn’t need to be taller, she doesn’t need a different color hair.
-I would tell her that she’s loved and that no matter what she does or doesn’t do it will never change her worth or her value as a human being.
+She doesn’t need to be thinner, she doesn’t need to be taller, she doesn’t need different-colored hair.
+I would tell her that she’s loved and that no matter what she does or doesn’t do, her worth and her value as a human being will never change.